AlexJankowski/ClipGemAi/README.md

 ## About

-I was annoyed that MS PowerToys doesn't allow gemini API so I created this python to handle this.
+I was annoyed that MS PowerToys doesn't allow use of Google Gemini API so I created this python to handle this.

 ## Installation